timoxley/polyfill-webcomponents/Readme.md

 ### Browserify compatible Web Components Polyfills

-This is the [Polymer Platform]((https://github.com/Polymer/polymer)) in a browserify compatible package.
-This is not the full Polymer framework, just the platform, which provides the polyfills.
+This is the [Polymer Platform]((https://github.com/Polymer/polymer) in a browserify compatible package.
+This is not the full Polymer framework, just the platform, which provides the polyfills for next-generation web technology.

 Polyfills will be regularly updated to latest development versions.